Calls for law change after Indians left in dark over data leaks

 Advocates of stronger laws in India say a data breach in countries with more stringent cyber laws, such as Britain or the United States, would prompt an inquiry by regulators.

-After reports of a data leak at Verizon (VZ.N) earlier this week, for example, the U.S. telecoms firm quickly responded with an explanation of what had occurred, how it had happened and the extent of the problem.
+After reports of a data leak at Verizon earlier this week, for example, the U.S. telecoms firm quickly responded with an explanation of what had occurred, how it had happened and the extent of the problem.

 "India is at a nascent stage.
 For good norms in Asia, look to Singapore.
 It's been praised for not having cyber security issues by the UN," Srinivas Kodali, an independent security researcher, said.